scottcolfer/scottcolfer.github.io/_posts/2020-03-30-2020-book-update-maelstrom.md

 **Writing and publishing**

 Several friends, colleagues, and acquaintances have written books on topics ranging from product management, to cliches in football, to Russian propaganda postcards.
-And topics inbetween.
+And topics in between.
 I paid attention to their experiences of writing at the time, particularly because their experiences and approaches were so different.
 I’m going to follow-up with some of them to learn more about their approach to writing, and to learn more about publishing.

 **Stories**